 Formal Restorative Justice Conference - Requires formal pre-conference preparation, possibly a home visit, formal referral, a contract and a formal setting, a debrief after the conference and a follow-up session.
-This process must be led by a trained conference facilitator (Ms S Keinzley, Mrs M Jackson, Mr G Anstee-Parry).
+This process must be led by a trained conference facilitator.

-Restorative Justice Interventions should be recorded as appropriate on the school's Restorative Justice Log.
+Restorative Justice Interventions should be recorded as appropriate on the school's Restorative Justice Log and/or ClassCharts.